10 Best Dining: Treat Yourself To A Lunch You'll Never Forget At These Las Vegas Restaurants

 Simon's tasty power lunch brings celebrity chef-fare to those in a hurry during busy lunchtime hours.

 Local Expert Tip: "If you're dining with a group, Simon's wood-fired pizzas make a great appetizer, as they are easy to share.
-The Margherita pizza (mozzarella, vine-ripened tomatoes and fresh basil), in particular, is a real palate pleaser."
+The Margherita pizza with heirloom tomatoes and basil ribbons, in particular, is a real palate pleaser."

 Local Expert Tip: "Be sure to try one of Sushi Roku's signature cocktail concoctions, like the sweet Pineapple Upside-Down Cake: Pinnacle whipped cream vodka mixed with Stoli vanilla vodka and fresh pineapple."